 Here is a mysterious fly.
 I believe I saw reddish orange on the underside.
 Let me look for one like it in last year's batch.
 How's this (image 2)?
-It's called Loxomera cylindrica and I snapped it last year.
+I have kept thinking this was called Loxomera cylindrica and I snapped it last year.
 You have to wait till goldenrod time to see one of these.
 Now a question.
 I first called this one a fly.
 Then I said to myself, "you have got to be kidding.
 That's a leafhopper!"
 So over to you!

 Here's Froggy!
 You saw him sitting amongst the lilies of the pond earlier.
 This is so exciting.
 It's been years since I had a green frog visit and stay for a while.
 It makes me wonder if he (or she) might have been born in the pond, but if so, I think I would have seen them.
 The toadlets are pretty distinctive.
 And here are some harvestmen or daddy (granddaddy)-long-legs.
 I know you're dying to know: Why do you always show the same kinds of harvestmen?
 Well, it could be: a) I have very poor eyesight and don't see the other kinds; b)